bcvsolutions/tomcat-docker/images/tomcat/README.md

 - **STARTTOMCAT_BREAKPOINT** - When set (even to empty string), causes **run.sh** to sleep for 3600s so you can exec into the container and look around.
 - **TZ** - Upon every start of the container, the current timezone is checked and set (TZ variable and /etc/localtime symlink).
 Set the timezone to suit your needs, syntax is [IANA tzdata](https://www.iana.org/time-zones) (the same you know from Linux). **Default: UTC**.
 - **DOCKER_TOMCAT_ENABLE_FILE_LOGGING** - By default, there are file loggers defined in the Tomcat's logging.properties file, making Tomcat to log into container's filesystem.
 We get rid of it upon the **first start** of the container and redirect all logging to STDOUT/STDERR.
 If you want file-based logs to be written, set this variable (value does not matter). **Default: disabled**.
+- **DOCKER_TOMCAT_DISABLE_ACCESS_LOG** - If this variable is set (even if empty), the Tomcat's access log is completely silenced.
+The application log is not affected by this setting.
+This option has no effect if Tomcat's file logging is enabled. **Default: disabled**.
 - **DOCKER_TOMCAT_ENABLE_AJP** - On newer Tomcat versions, the AJP port is disabled by default.
 If this property is set (even if empty), Tomcat will be configured to use AJP port. **Default: disabled**.
 - **DOCKER_TOMCAT_AJP_PASSFILE** - Path to a file with AJP port password.
 If not set, the AJP port will be configured as `requireSecret=false`. **Default: not set**.
 - **JAVA_XMS** - Java Xms parameter. **Default: 512M**.